HOOSICK FALLS, N.Y. -- A late night fire caused extensive damage to Farrara’s Pub & Grill in Hoosick Falls on Friday night.

 The worst of the fire was put out by about 4:30 a.m., Coon said.
 Firefighters continued working on hot spots until about 7:30.
 "It was a very, very stubborn fire."

 The freezing temperatures and voids between the floors, contributed to the length of time it took to take down the fire.
 The voids, Coon said, made the fire "hard to get to."
 He credited assistance and equipment from the Bennington Fire Depart ment in helping to get to the voids.
 Hoses froze up due to temperatures hovering around zero.
-"There was a lot of ice," he said.

 The Hoosick Falls Fire Department, Hoosick Falls Police Department, North Hoosick Falls Fire Depart ment, West Hoosick Fire Department, Cambridge Fire Department, Peters burgh Fire Department, Pittstown Volun teer Fire Department and Greenwich Fire Depart ment all responded to the scene.